riscv-steel/riscv-steel/README.md

 ### How to get started

-The easiest way to get started with RISC-V Steel is to modify the [Hello World](https://github.com/riscv-steel/riscv-steel/tree/main/hello-world) project.
-Steps for running this project on an **Arty A7-35T** FPGA board can be found in the [Quick Start Guide](https://riscv-steel.github.io/riscv-steel/quick-start-guide/).
+The easiest way to get started with RISC-V Steel is to modify its [Hello World Project](https://github.com/riscv-steel/riscv-steel/tree/main/hello-world).
+In the [Quick Start Guide](https://riscv-steel.github.io/riscv-steel/quick-start-guide/) you found the steps to get this project running on an **Arty A7-35T** development board.

 [**Check out the Quick Start Guide!**](https://riscv-steel.github.io/riscv-steel/quick-start-guide/)

-Would you like a version of it for other FPGA boards and kits?
+Would you like a version of the Quick Start Guide for other FPGA boards and kits?
 Please let us know by opening a [new discussion](https://github.com/riscv-steel/riscv-steel/discussions).

 ### Features

 - RISC-V processor core